There are many benefits to riding an e-bike, but what exactly are the ways in which e-bikes can be used for exercise purposes?

 The benefits of strength training are increased bone, muscle, tendon, and ligament strength, as well as improved joint and cardiac function and increased metabolism.

 Strength training on an e-Bike can be done by upping the gear resistance so as to ensure that your muscles are working harder to cycle.
 Strength training can also be done by riding uphill, standing while biking (only if you are comfortable with this), and tightening your core while you ride.

 Getting a flat stomach tends to be a commonly shared goal amongst us all.
 Before you tackle your belly fat, it’s important to bear in mind that there are two types of fat: visceral and subcutaneous (source).

 So, how does e-Cycling help with losing belly fat?

 First, as mentioned earlier in the article, cycling is an effective aerobic/cardio exercise, and aerobic exercise improves one’s metabolism (the body’s process of making and using energy).
 This means that when doing consistent aerobic exercise, the body is better able to burn calories and belly fat, particularly visceral fat.

-In addition to this, the HIIT is one of the leading methods of exercise routines that has shown to be more effective for reducing belly fat than doing only moderate of lower intensity exercise.
+In addition to this, HIIT is one of the leading methods of exercise routines that have shown to be more effective for reducing belly fat than doing only moderate or lower intensity exercise.
 The best part is that HIIT should only be done once or twice a week, which is all you need in order to benefit your body.

 High-intensity interval training also helps to release your human growth hormone, which helps you to burn fat and maintain muscle more effectively.
 This hormone also regulates your appetite which makes it less likely for you to overeat or binge eat, which will help you achieve and maintain a toned body.